umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 To this end, property editors have been split into two, individually reusable parts; the server implementation and the client implementation.

 As a consequence, a property editor must now define both which client and server implementation to use.
-Details can be found in [this article](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-property-editor).
+Details can be found in [Creating a Property Editor](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-property-editor) article.

 * #### Property value converters for package.manifest based property editors